Best Share Dealing Account UK – Cheap Accounts Reviewed

 Step 2: Identity Verification

-eToro – and all FCA regulated brokers for that matter, need to confirm the identity of each and every account holder.
+All FCA-regulated brokers need to confirm the identity of each and every account holder.
 As such, you will be asked to submit some documents.
 This includes a copy of your passport/driver’s license and a proof of address.

 Step 3: Deposit Funds

-You can fund your eToro account with a:
+You can usually fund your account with a:

 - Debit card